leonardocustodio/mkdocs-copy-to-llm/README.md

 A MkDocs plugin that adds "Copy to LLM" buttons to your documentation, making it easy to copy code blocks and entire pages in formats optimized for Large Language Models (LLMs).

+This package was inspired by [Docus](https://github.com/nuxtlabs/docus) by NuxtLabs

 ## Features

 - **Copy to LLM buttons for code blocks** — Adds a button next to each code block to copy the code with context